elmohaya/Analyzing-Temperature-Data/README.md

 # Analyzing-Temperature-Data

+## INTRODUCTION
-This Project aims to analyze a data set represnting global and local temperature.
-The main tool is Excel.
+This Project aims to analyze a data set representing global and local temperature.
+The main tool is Excel where we studied the behavior of moving averages.
+We started first by analyzing the local temperature data.
+Then we investigated the global temperature data.
+Lastly, we compared the two analysis on the same figure and documented several similarities and differences.